terence-lim/quant-agents/README.md

 (c) Terence Lim 2026

 A tool-augmented multi-agent framework designed to emulate a quantitative research team.
-QRAFTI integrates an empirical research toolkit built for *(date, stock)* panel data, Model Context Protocol (MCP) tool servers that expose data- and factor-manipulation operations as callable tools, and specialized agents for factor research, standardized reporting, and customized code writing and execution.
-It demonstrates the use of LLM capabilities to streamline and strengthen quantitative research workflows.
+QRAFTI integrates (1) an empirical research toolkit built for *(date, stock)* panel data, (2) Model Context Protocol (MCP) tool servers that expose data- and factor-manipulation operations as callable tools, (3) specialized agents for factor research, standardized reporting, and customized code writing and execution, and (4) Streamlit dashboards for tracing tool calls and visualizating data artifact connections.
+It demonstrates the use of LLM and agentic capabilities to simplify and strengthen quantitative research workflows.

 ## Example Prompts for Using QRAFTI